Best Practices

 function Avatar({ imageUrl }) {

-return <div className="avatar" style={{ '--background-style': imageUrl }} />
+return <div className="avatar" style={{ '--background-image': imageUrl }} />

 }

-If you're using TypeScript, you'll have to use a type assertion like style={{ ['--background-style' as any]: imageUrl }} as explained here.
+If you're using TypeScript, you'll have to use a type assertion like style={{ ['--background-image' as any]: imageUrl }}

-If using React, prefer @emotion/react or @emotion/styled over @emotion/css
+If using React, prefer @emotion/react

-Use the css prop or @emotion/styled, but not both
+Use the css prop or While the css prop and styled

-While the css prop and styled can peacefully coexist, it's better to pick one approach and use it consistently across your codebase.
-Whether you choose the css prop or styled is a matter of personal preference.
-(If you're curious, the css prop is more popular among the maintainers of Emotion.)
+can peacefully coexist, it's better to pick one approach and use it consistently across your codebase.
+Whether you choose the css prop or styled

 Consider defining styles outside your components